 LJC is a forum for those interested in modern jazz and vinyl.
 The Internet enables people who are otherwise strangers but with a common interest, often in different countries, to interact.
 Many I have found decent, polite, smart, funny, and generous with their time and thoughts.
-In addition, there are people who don’t think very clearly, or who are mistaken in their beliefs, which they will discover later in life.
+In addition, there are people who don’t think very clearly, or who are mistaken in their beliefs, something they will mostly discover later in life.
 A still smaller number are very angry.

-When it comes to exchanging opinions, some people’s self-esteem depends on being right, or being agreed with, which they take to be the same thing.
+When it comes to exchanging opinions, some people’s self-esteem depends on being right, or being agreed with, which they mistakenly take to be the same thing.
 The need to be “right” can be highly destructive.
-People will often fight to the bitter end rather than change their opinion, because it is an admission that previously they might be wrong, and being wrong is unendurable.
+People will often fight to the bitter end rather than change their opinion, because changing opinion is an admission that previously they might be wrong, and being wrong is unendurable.
 I know people who openly boast their opinion hasn’t changed in fifty years, as though consistency was proof of being right all the time.
 Or consistently wrong.
 The most mendacious is the claim there is no right and wrong, all opinions are equal, which is a most wrong opinion of all time..

 Admitting to being wrong (and having to change) is something people find difficult.
 It should be an opportunity to improve, but often it comes with baggage (“You are wrong, therefore you are stupid”) The Ad Hominem is a lingua franca for some people, a destructive habit of thought.